wangfowen/owenwangdotcom/_posts/2013-10-12-are-you-my-motherland-2.md

 tipping.
 That didn't seem to affect the quality of service though, most of the waiters we had were still extremely jolly.

 Menus look completely cluttered due to every item being translated into at least 2 other languages.
 If after a couple days you get sick of pizza and pasta, good luck finding other kinds of food.
-People there seem to only eat Italian food.
+People there basically only eat Italian food.
 Even within the category of Italian food the choices are usually quite limited.
 You won't find deep dish pizzas or cheesy crust pizzas.
 All the pizzas are thin, (comparatively) healthy, and pretty plain.
 Maybe I've been brainwashed but I actually prefer the greasy ones you'd find in North America with all the crazy gimmicks like Butter Chicken flavored.

 If a restaurant has air conditioning and/or free WiFi, they'll be sure to let you know with signs everywhere.
 Apparently those are huge selling points.